Which of the following is a good strategy to improve your credit ... | Study Prep in Pearson+

 Understand the concept of a credit score: A credit score is a numerical representation of your creditworthiness, which lenders use to assess the risk of lending to you.
 It is influenced by factors such as payment history, credit utilization, length of credit history, types of credit, and new credit inquiries.

-Recognize the importance of payment history: Payment history is one of the most significant factors affecting your credit score.
-Paying your bills on time each month demonstrates reliability and positively impacts your credit score.
+Analyze the options provided: Evaluate each option based on its impact on the factors that determine a credit score.
+For example, paying bills on time positively affects payment history, while maxing out credit cards negatively impacts credit utilization.

-Avoid behaviors that harm your credit score: Regularly maxing out your credit cards increases your credit utilization ratio, which can negatively affect your score.
-Similarly, opening several new credit accounts at once can lead to multiple hard inquiries, which may lower your score temporarily.
+Focus on payment history: Payment history is one of the most significant factors in determining a credit score.
+Paying bills on time each month demonstrates reliability and financial responsibility, which improves your credit score.

-Focus on responsible credit management: Paying more than the minimum payment on your debts can help reduce your overall debt faster and improve your credit utilization ratio, which is another key factor in your credit score.
+Avoid behaviors that harm your credit score: Making only minimum payments, maxing out credit cards, or opening several new accounts at once can negatively impact your credit utilization ratio, increase your debt, or lead to excessive hard inquiries, all of which can lower your credit score.

-Adopt good financial habits: To improve your credit score, consistently pay your bills on time, keep your credit utilization low (ideally below 30%), and avoid unnecessary credit inquiries or opening multiple accounts in a short period.
+Adopt good financial habits: To improve your credit score, consistently pay bills on time, keep your credit utilization low (preferably below 30%), and avoid opening multiple new accounts in a short period.
+These practices align with financial literacy principles.

 Watch next